 - Walking

 - Swimming

 - Biking

 - Yoga

 - Low impact aerobics

 - Light weight training

 - Hiking

 - Dancing

-- Housecleaning
+- House cleaning

 - Yard work

 - Stretching

-- Sex (Although sex is considered safe during pregnancy, if bleeding occurs, you should stop having further sexual activity and call your provider)

 When you exercise, be sure to warm up slowly and cool down slowly.
 Most exercises are safe while pregnant, but it's important that you talk with your provider about what will work best for you.